Join us this summer as a Summer Camp Instructor!

 - Experience with the 8-Shields Model and Coyote Mentoring method

-- Knowledge of Pacific Northwest hazards, mammals, tracking, edible/medicinal plants, navigation without map/compass, field ecology, trees, survival techniques, and birds/birdsong.
+- Knowledge of Pacific Northwest hazards, mammals, tracking, edible/medicinal plants, navigation without map/compass, field ecology, trees, survival techniques, birds/birdsong, and history of local Indigenous Nations and right relations.

 - Completed one or more Wilderness Awareness School programs

-- Beautiful State and local parks in the greater Seattle, WA area
+Beautiful State and local parks in the greater Seattle, WA area on Snoqualmie, Snohomish, Skykomish, and Duwamish traditional territories.
+Our current parks include:

 - Paid training and access to many opportunities for additional development